vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/Appendix/report_experiment/MKTHNUM/benchmark/result/MKTHNUM_benchmark/README.md

 ## Solution with a custom implementation of Segment Tree.

 The basic idea to solve this problem is to store a Balanced Binary Tree in each node of the segment, the balanced binary tree help to maintain the element stored inside the segments.
-An implementation is available on the Github repository [Competitive-Programming-and-Contests-VP-Solution](https://vincenzopalazzo.github.io/Competitive-Programming-and-Contests-VP-Solution/).
+An implementation is available on the GitHub repository [Competitive-Programming-and-Contests-VP-Solution](https://vincenzopalazzo.github.io/Competitive-Programming-and-Contests-VP-Solution/).
 However, the time complexity is not enough to solve the problem with the online Judge, and the C++ solution that gets a Time Limit Exceeded available at the following [link](https://www.spoj.com/status/MKTHNUM,macros1/).

-To solve with success the problem with the online Judge we need to use Persistent Tree, and the solution is described in the next section.
+To solve with success the problem with online Judge we need to use Persistent Tree, and the solution is described in the next section.

 ## Solution with Persistent Segment Tree